+- 1. update Zoning Code references in definition sections; - clarify in Section 13.102.030(d) that the ordinance will become effective for eligible employees not subject to a collective bargaining agreement one year from passage.

-- 1. Adopt the revised Fair Workweek ordinance amended in consultation with the City Attorney's office to: - a. apply consistent employee thresholds of 10 workers employed within Berkeley and to clarify that the covered non-profits include only those in industries specified under Section 13.102.030 (a)(1), (2) and (3); - b. clarify definitions of domestic violence and sexual violence for purposes of work schedules not being posted publicly; - c. simplify 'Right to Rest' provisions; - d. simplify 'Enforcement by City' provisions; - e. clarify provisions relating to third-party enforcement of applicable state labor laws; and - f. fix formatting and numbering errors throughout. - Refer to the AAO #1 Budget Process \$104,863 in General Funds with additional benefits to hire a Community Development Project Coordinator in the Health, Housing and Community Services (HHCS) Department to assist with enforcement of the Fair Workweek Ordinance, and existing/prospective labor laws and regulations, and \$69,000 for a half-time payroll clerk for potential enrollment in benefits programs.
+2. Refer to the AAO #1 Budget Process \$104,863 in General Funds with additional benefits to hire a Community Development Project Coordinator in the Health, Housing and Community Services (HHCS) Department to assist with enforcement of the Fair Workweek Ordinance, and existing/prospective labor laws and regulations, and \$69,000 for a half-time payroll clerk for potential enrollment in benefits programs.